 Dermot has already last year put in another floor for the increasing DIY trade which is heading for 30% of his business.
-It seems that 44,000 square feet was not enough for this business.
-Incorporated into this mezzanine floor was a lovely new HOMEWARES section and the now very popular First Floor Cafe.
-This cafe has fed many a hunger builder and well as catering for the ladies who lunch!!
+It seems that 44’000 square feet was not enough for this business.
+Incorporated into this mezzanine floor is a lovely HOMEWARES section and the very popular cafe, Dermot’s Cafe.
+This cafe has fed many a hunger builder and as well as catering for the ladies who lunch!!

 The core of the business is one-off builds.
 Big volumes have falled off, he says, but its space will be taken by other segments of our very wide scope of the hardware and builder’s business.
 Times are very tough in the building trade and the full construction sector at the moment and Dermot insists that “we must put the head down and just get on with it” .